Ionfinisher/hoop-explorer/README.md

 # Hoop Explorer 🏀🔥

 Welcome to Hoop Explorer!
-This is a fun and interactive React app that utilizes the BallDon'tLie NBA API to provide basketball enthusiasts with NBA statistics and information.
+This is a fun and interactive React app that utilizes the api-basketball.com API to provide basketball enthusiasts with NBA statistics and informations.

 ## Features